The Greater Vancouver Chamber of Commerce hired Sarah Cooke ’14 as its member engagement and communications specialist.

 Kylan Johnson ’14 and Alex Mickle ’08 are opening Columbia Food Park, with mulitiple cuisine and beer options, in April 2017.

-James Swanger retired after serving as a District Court judge since 2005.
+Judge James Swanger retired after serving in the U.S. District Court since 2005.

 Sheryl Bateman ’95 joined the board of directors of the Humane Society for Southwest Washington.
 Bateman is owner and president of Allied Fastening Supply Inc., a Vancouver-based distributor of construction and industrial supplies.